 How to ‘Plant’ Your Legacy Through Photos

-I think the simplest way to ‘plant’ your legacy through photos is to have professional photos taken every year.
+The simplest way to ‘plant’ your legacy through photos is to have professional photos taken every year.
 Our time on earth is short and taking photos of every season in life matters.
 Start simply with your yearly professional photos and then have an album created from your session.

 Friend, if that’s all you do to preserve your legacy, that’s enough.